ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_sdk/device_setup/controller.md

 * RS485: Models with 4P connectors (DX-Series, RX-Series, EX-Series, MX-Series, X-Series, PRO-Series)
 * RS232: Models attached via serial connector (CM-5 controller, CM-510 controller, other UART devices)

-`Note` The X-Series' connector is different than the USB2Dynamixel's connector.
+**NOTE** : The X-Series' connector is different than the USB2Dynamixel's connector.
 Please check [the connector types of X-Series](http://emanual.robotis.com/docs/en/dxl/x/xm430-w210/#connector-information).
 {: .notice}

 Since the other signal ports, such as UART, I2C, etc., are in various conditions depending on the controller specification, modify SDK yourselves and optimize your codes to your own controllers.